RobSero/RentGap/README.md

 ## **7.0 - Noteable Bugs**

-- Occasionally the live version will not render the component correctly as the ComponentDidMount Axios request failed however this seems to happen unpredicatably and can occur on any page.
+- Occasionally the live version will not render the component correctly as the ComponentDidMount Axios request failed however this seems to happen unpredictably and can occur on any page.
 Refreshing the page generally solves the problem however I am looking into this bug and will fix in a future patch.
-- When reszing the browser window on the investments page, the chart components grow in size to be full width and do not return to their normal size when the browser is resized back.
+- When resizing the browser window on the investments page, the chart components grow in size to be full width and do not return to their normal size when the browser is resized back.
 This is likely a Bulma columns issue and will be resolved in due course.
 - Occasionally the featured properties on the home page do not follow their link to show that property when they are clicked.
-Rare occurance but does happen at times, unclear why this happens at this stage but this is to be investigated.
+Rare occurrence but does happen at times, unclear why this happens at this stage but this is to be investigated.
 - Currently working on the user settings page to allow users to delete and edit their accounts.